r20019xx/GestureFrame/README.md

 8. **Log out**
     - Click **Log Out** in the navbar.
     - **Expected:** You are redirected to the **Login** page and no longer see your username in the navbar.

+## License
+This project is licensed under the GNU Affero General Public License v3.0.
+By using or deploying this project, you agree to comply with all AGPL-3.0 terms, including the requirement to make source code available when the service is accessed over a network.